heclak/community-a4e-c/README.md

 - If you find can't move the throttle, must first adjust the throttle step position.
 In order to do this, the throttle axis input must be at ZERO.
 Even if you are a keyboard user, the keyboard controls are adjusting a virtual throttle axis that must be returned to zero before the throttle step position can be adjusted.
 Use the controls indicator to move the red "ghost" throttle to zero before adjusting the throttle step position.

 - Ground steering is accomplished by differential braking.
 There is no nosewheel steering.
 The nosewheel caster position is visible on the controls indicator.
-If you don't have rudder pedals, or are struggling with your keybinds, try the Simple Braking (Rudder Assisted) option in the DCS Special Menu for the A-4E-C.
+If you don't have rudder pedals, or are struggling with your keybinds, try the Simple Braking (Rudder Assisted) option in the DCS Special Menu for the A-4E-C, or try assigning a modifier to your rudder axis to utilize the Wheelbrake Differential (Single-Axis) input.

 ### Multiplayer Troubleshooting